tobywf/lcid-rs/README.md

 ### [0.1.1] - unreleased

+* Codegen: Sort languages by LCID and name, so the generated code is stable for languages that share an LCID (`0x1000` ones)
 * Move `LanguageId` constants to a module, to avoid cluttering the crate namespace

 ### [0.1.0] - 2021-06-06